 - 12 months full time

 - Entry requirements

-The standard academic entry requirement for this Master's programme is a minimum Second Class UK Honours degree or international equivalent in a relevant science or engineering discipline.
+The standard academic entry requirement for this Master's programme is a upper Second Class (2:1) UK Honours degree or international equivalent in a relevant science or engineering discipline.
 Please note that we consider grades achieved in key relevant modules in your undergraduate degree as well as the overall degree result.